FOSSEE/st-scripts/getting_started_with_symbolics/script.rst

 ..
 R39

-as we can see when we substitute the value the answer is almost = 0 showing the solution we got was correct.
+As we can see when we substitute the value the answer is almost = 0 showing the solution we got was correct.

 Pause the video here, try out the following exercise and resume the video.